Welcome to your quick reference guide to CI referral

 For your patients, contact HearNow@Cochlear.com.

 We have created an introduction video to audits and the CI Referral Report.
 You can access this here.
 This video explains the how and why of effective auditing, and lists simple steps to stay aligned with IQIPS standards.
-If you’re using AuditBase, the CI Referral Report also makes revieing your patient list quicker and easier.
+If you’re using AuditBase, the CI Referral Report also makes reviewing your patient list quicker and easier.

 Disclaimer